automote/ESP-CoAP/README.md

     # restart Arduino IDE, you can find ESP-CoAP examples.

 ### working with CoAP server
--Upload the server example code to ESP-12E,get the IPaddress of ESP-12E(server).
+ - Upload the server example code to ESP-12E and open Serial Monitor to get the IPaddress of ESP-12E(server)
--Run the coap client(web browser) with following URI coap://IPaddress:default port number/resource ,to connect to ESP_12E server.
+ - Run the coap client(web browser) with following URI coap://IPaddress:default port number/resource, to connect to ESP-12E server.

 ### working with CoAP client
--Upload the client example cose to ESP-12E,check the working by taking ETH Zurich as server.
+ - Upload the client example cose to ESP-12E, check the working by taking ETH Zurich as server.

 For more information about this library please vist <a href="https://github.com/automote/ESP-CoAP">here</a>.